ClementTsang/bottom/README.md

 ### Linux

-You can install by cloning and using ``cargo build --release``, use ``cargo install rustop``, or download the pre-compiled binary in Releases.
+You can install by cloning and using ``cargo build --release``, or download the pre-compiled binary in Releases.
+Note this needs the nightly toolchain if you are building.

 ### Windows